awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-lifecycle-view.md

-# Viewing NICE DCV Sessions<a name="managing-sessions-lifecycle-view"></a>
+# Viewing NICE DCV sessions<a name="managing-sessions-lifecycle-view"></a>

-The administrator on a Windows NICE DCV server or the root user on a Linux NICE DCV server can view all active sessions running on the server\.
+The administrator on a Windows NICE DCV server or the root user on a Linux NICE DCV server can view all active sessions that are running on the server\.
 NICE DCV users can only view sessions that they have created\.